jamesdeal89/UniCare/docs/Quality/QualityAssurance.md

 #### The importance of quality assurance
 Quality assurance is essential for a successful project.
 We need to be very thorough in ensuring that there are no major bugs in the app as new versions come out and that the app runs correctly across multiple use cases.
 We have done very extensive isolation testing to ensure that the app works as intended as we continue to add new features.

-The first set of testing was completed before the final implementations of the Journal and Profile screens which is why many tests fail on the first pass.
-They will be reran once the aforementioned screens are integrated within the app.
+The first set of testing was after integration was fully completed.
+The Journal screens and profile screens were updated for the second set of testing.
 #### Test Plans
-We used manual tests for the process as a way to test app functionality in a way that the user would be able to achieve.
+We used manual tests as a way to test app functionality in a way that the user would be able to achieve.

 #### Function: Login